moeketsisegalo/similarity_application/README.md

 # Similarity App

-This is a sample application that demonstrates text similarity using the spaCy library.
+The Semantic Similarity App is a special tool that shows how similar two sentences are using the spaCy library.
+It helps computers understand our words and sentences, which is important for answering questions and finding information.
+With this app, we can quickly check the similarity between sentences and help computers become better at understanding and connecting sentences.
+It's like a special tool that helps computers talk and understand us better.

 ## Installation